The category of singularities as a crystal and global Springer fibers: Introduction

-The goal of this paper is to prove the `Gluing Conjecture' (\cite[Conjecture 9.3.7]{Ga3}), which constitutes one of the main steps towards the proof of the categorical geometric Langlands conjecture.
-We give a precise statement of the result in \secref{ss:setting for main} of the present paper.
-Here we describe it more informally.
+The main result of this paper is a proof of the `Gluing Conjecture' (\cite[Conjecture 9.3.7]{Ga3}), which constitutes one of the main steps towards the proof of the categorical geometric Langlands conjecture.
+To prove the conjecture, we develop certain techniques for working with the singular support of (ind)-coherent sheaves.
+The techniques are quite general and may be of independent interest.

+The paper is divided into three parts; Parts I and II contain general techniques, which are then used to prove the Gluing Conjecture in Part III.
+Here is a brief outline of the paper; we provide a more detailed description below.

+\sssec{} In Part I, we study the notion of singular support for coherent sheaves (or complexes) on a local complete intersection scheme (or, more generally, on a quasi-smooth derived scheme or stack).
+This notion was introduced in our previous paper, \cite{AG}; the main idea of refining the notion of support of coherent sheaves using cohomological operators originated in \cite{BIK}.
+Roughly speaking, to a local complete intersection scheme $Y$, one can attach a scheme $\Sing(Y)$ equipped with a $\BG_m$-action, and to any coherent sheaf $\CF$ one can assign its singular support, which is a conical (that is, $\BG_m$-invariant) subset $\on{SingSupp}(\CF)\subset\Sing(Y)$.